 We, you know, we’ve got the information, we need to then start working through the whole song.
 I think that’s an important point to make them.

 Kaya Herstad Carney 1:01:13

 If I have an hour, I tend to get them to sing the whole thing through because we know, especially if they’re doing something where they’d like next week audition or something like that.
 Because if you just work on the first bit, then they might have had a lot of more trouble later.
 And you kind of have to prioritise which monster to deal with first.
 So I will let them think it all the way through.
 And then I said, Okay, can you sing it again, for me this time, I’ll stop you.
 But I might give them a couple of pointers before that.
 I might also after dynamic, so we might then use them as exercises, if it’s a muscle air balance, especially if it’s like I tend to think in the power source filter, you know, airflow vocal folds, vocal tract.
 So, if I feel like it’s more the power source interaction that isn’t ideal, then I’ll definitely go to semi occluded first.
-I find on songs that VV is a great one for that straw in water, if it’s, if I need to get there quicker.
+I find on songs that VV is a great one for that straw in water, if I need to get there quicker.
 And if it’s somebody who might not be because you could definitely tell if they’re doing it right with a straw.
 If not the onus is quite a lot on the students.
-So seeing the bubbles go either too bubbly or not enough the get a lot of information.
-Then, if they have kind of home based thing that works particularly well with them, we might do sections in that.
+So seeing the bubbles go either too bubbly or not enough they get a lot of information.
+Then, if they have a kind of home-based thing that works particularly well with them, we might do sections in that.
 If they tend to pull, I might take it up.

 Line Hilton 1:02:42